Parsl/parslguts/taskpath.rst

 The code above called the ``submit`` method on a :dfn:`Data Flow Kernel` (DFK), the core object that manages a live workflow.
 That call created a :dfn:`task` inside the DFK.
 Every app invocation is paired with a task inside the DFK, and the terminology will use those terms fairly interchangeably.
 There is also usually only one of these DFK objects around at any time, and so often I'll talk about *the* DFK, not *a* DFK.

 The DFK follows the `God-object antipattern <https://en.wikipedia.org/wiki/God_object>`_ and is a repository for quite a lot of different pieces of functionality in addition to task handling.
 For example, it is the class which handles start up and shutdown of all the other pieces of Parsl (including block scaling, executors, monitoring, usage tracking and checkpointing).
-I'm not going to cover any of that here, but be aware when you look through the code that you will see all of that in addition to task handling.
+I'm not going to cover any of that here, but be aware when you look through the code that you will see all of that in addition to task handling (it's the longest file in the codebase).

 Inside ``dfk.submit`` (in `parsl/dataflow/dflow.py around line 963 <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/dataflow/dflow.py#L963>`_) two data structures are created: an ``AppFuture`` and a ``TaskRecord``.